You are here

 Training and continuing professional development (CPD)

-- staff have the right qualifications, skills, knowledge and experience to do their job,
+- staff have the right qualifications, skills, knowledge and experience to do their job

 - their learning needs are identified

-- they receive appropriate training
+- they receive appropriate training for each element of their role

 - they are encouraged and given opportunities to develop.